Home Inspection

 A good inspector should belong to a trade organization for home inspections.
 The American Society of Home Inspectors (ASHI) is one example.
 This organization has formal guidelines and a professional code of ethics that all inspectors must follow.
 The requirements for those to join the group will be technical knowledge of structures, appliances, and proven field experience.

 The seller wants the inspection performed quickly so that the buyer can approve the condition of the home and move on with the purchase.
 A list of possible items for repair will show up on an inspector’s report.
 The buyer can then negotiate with the seller to have repairs done, if needed, depending on the contract.
 The buyer can still cancel the purchase agreement if repairs exceed the $ amount allocated for repairs on the contract, or if repairs are not made within the timetable set.
-In the event a repair may take longer than expected, an addendum to the contract, to finish the repair after closing, can be issued to satisfy both parties.
+In the event that a repair may take longer than expected, an addendum to the contract, to finish the repair after closing, can be issued to satisfy both parties.

 The Home Buying Process: